 There has been a lot of discussion in recent months around the effect that coronavirus is having on employment and the UK’s workforce, and the guidance is being updated regularly.
 Our Employment solicitors have answered some frequently asked questions around employment law and the Coronavirus Job Retention Scheme.

-Barcan+Kirby’s Employment Law team take a practical approach to employment issues and can help you find practical solutions to the difficulties you face during this time of uncertainty.
+Barcan+Kirby’s Employment Law team take a practical approach to employment issues.
+They can help you find cost-effective solutions to the difficulties you face during this time of uncertainty.

-We will keep this page updated as and when anything changes (last updated 31st March), however it’s important that you stay up-to-date with daily government advice as this is ever changing.
+We will keep this page updated as and when anything changes (last updated 30th September 2021).
+However, it’s important that you stay up-to-date with daily government advice as this is ever changing.

-The purpose of this employment retention scheme is to enable employers to ‘furlough’ employees, which means that they will be granted a leave of absence.
-As companies and organisations struggle with business and income during this time, it’s an alternative to laying employees off or making them redundant.
+The purpose of this employment retention scheme was to enable employers to ‘furlough’ employees, which means that they were granted a leave of absence.
+As companies and organisations struggle with business and income during this time, it was an alternative to laying employees off or making them redundant.

 What does furlough mean?